Adwoa Aboah: Personal life

+Family

+Aboah gave birth to her first child, a daughter, on 23 August 2024.

+Mental health and addiction issues

 Aboah has suffered from depression and drug addiction and is now sober.

 She self-medicated with drugs from a young age due to depression and bipolar disorders.
 She attempted suicide by overdose in 2015, at a rehab centre in London, which resulted in a four-day coma before recovering in a psychiatric hospital.